Mindfulness is available to each of us, but because our lives are often super busy, we can tend to rush through our days in “survival-mode”.

-Especially if you can incorporate these mini-mindfulness sessions multiples times throughout your day, it will make a meaningful difference in your energy, focus and patience.
+Especially if you can incorporate these mini-mindfulness sessions multiples times throughout your day, it can make a meaningful difference in your energy, focus, presence and patience.

-The following techniques are six examples of literally thousands of different meditation techniques out there.
+The following techniques are seven examples of literally hundreds of different meditation techniques out there.
 See which one resonates with you most and start there.
 Choose a time of day that works best for you and a place in your home that is clean and inviting.

 This technique works like a charm to keep us centered and present.
 Our breath is always there for us from birth until death.
-It is the sole automatic bodily function that we can choose to control.
-Breath awareness is the foundation of any meditation technique—and a calming, ever present friend that we can always return to, no matter what.
+It is the sole automatic bodily function that we can also choose to control.
+Breath awareness is the foundation of many meditation techniques—and a calming, ever present friend that we can always return to, no matter what.